waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Hypothesis Log & Strategic Pivots

-- **Core Assumption:** The solution to moving the blocking scientist on 1F is located on 2F.
-- **Contingency Plan:** If all 2F hypotheses are exhausted, the next strategic pivot will be to investigate potential puzzle triggers exclusively on 1F, questioning the core assumption.

 ### Agent-Generated Hypotheses (Testing Phase)
 - **Hypothesis 1 (Untestable):** Speak to the other scientists in a specific order (MUSEUM1F_SCIENTIST2 -> MUSEUM1F_SCIENTIST3 -> MUSEUM1F_SCIENTIST1).
 (Reason: All three scientists are in unreachable areas.)
 - **Hypothesis 2 (Failed):** Interact with both the AerodactylFossil at (3, 4) and the KabutopsFossil at (3, 7) in immediate succession.